 There is one record of Green-tailed Towhee in county history, a bird recorded by Samuel Ewing at Little Talbot Island State Park on the morning of 3 March 2016.
 I spoke with Sam that evening at the location and he said he came across the bird quite by accident; he walked the length of the park south along the beach and then was heading back to the campground along the interior paved road of the park looking for snakes.
 He was watching a garter snake when the towhee caught his attention.
-After managing a few snapshots, he fetched his brother and made it back an hour or so later where the two of them enjoyed the bird awhile longer.
-At the time of the sighting, the species is still a review species in the state due to its considerable rarity.
-Despite the efforts of many birders the next several days, the bird was only relocated by two visiting birders the following morning of the 4th.
+After managing a few pictures, he fetched his brother and made it back an hour or so later where the two of them enjoyed the bird awhile longer.
+At the time of the sighting, the species was still a review species in Florida due to its considerable rarity.
+Despite the efforts of many birders the next several days, the bird was not credibly reported again.

 Eastern Towhee Pipilo erythrophthalmus

 Eastern Towhees can be found in abundance at Cedar Point Preserve by walking the trail past the oak hammocks and into the pine forest.
-They can also be found readily around the parking lot at Pumpkin Hill State Park, Betz Tiger Point, and Seaton Creek Preserve.
+They can also be found readily around the parking lot at Pumpkin Hill Creek Preserve State Park, Betz-Tiger Point, and Seaton Creek Historic Preserve.
 They can also be expected at most of the other local birding hotspots, as they certainly occur at Huguenot Memorial Park, Fort George Island, and Ringhaver Park.
-You can also hear them calling on virtually any visit to Spoonbill Pond on Big Talbot Island.
+You can also hear them calling frequently at Spoonbill Pond on Big Talbot Island.

 Bachman’s Sparrow Aimophila aestivalis